 - Stochastic modeling and data-driven decision making, with applications to the sharing economy and supply chain management

-- Machine learning, with a focus on recommendation systems and revenue management
+- Machine learning and sequential decision making, with a focus on recommendation systems and revenue management

 - Applied probability and networks